Garrett Mitchell Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.6 K/9, which ranks 20th in the league.
+- The pitching staff for the Mariners has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.51).
+- The Mariners have a 3.65 team ERA that ranks ninth across all MLB pitching staffs.

-- The Mariners will look to Flexen (0-2) in his third start this season.
+- Gilbert gets the start for the Mariners, his fourth of the season.
+He is 1-1 with a 2.70 ERA and 20 strikeouts in 16 2/3 innings pitched.

-- His most recent time out came on Tuesday against the Chicago Cubs, when the right-hander threw 2 1/3 innings, surrendering eight earned runs while giving up 10 hits.
+- His last appearance came on Wednesday against the Chicago Cubs, when the right-hander went 6 2/3 innings, surrendering one earned run while allowing four hits.

+- The 25-year-old has put up a 2.70 ERA and 10.8 strikeouts per nine innings across three games this season, while giving up a batting average of .226 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.